A General Neural Backbone for Mixed-Integer Linear Optimization via Dual Attention: Experiments

 Finally, we evaluate the prediction performance of each method under different depths.
-Specifically, for each layer number, we train each model 5 times, and plot the average Macro-F1 score with standard deviation in Fig. \ref{fig:model_conpare_d} and \ref{fig:model_conpare_f}.
-Evidently, BGNN is highly unstable beyond two layers with a marked decline at the 5th layer.
-Therefore, aligning with most existing works (e.g., \cite{chen2023gnn-mip,han2023gnn,liu2025apollo,gasse2019exact}), we use BGNN with two layers in our experiments.
-In contrast, our model performs highly consistent and robust with small deviation, and the prediction quality stably increases with the number of layers.
-Although stacking more layers could further enhance performance, we uniformly use a four-layer model for our method for a reasonable balance between representation learning power and model complexity.
+Specifically, we train each model five times per layer setting and plot the mean Macro-F1 with standard deviation in Fig. \ref{fig:model_conpare_d} and \ref{fig:model_conpare_h}.
+Evidently, BGNN becomes unstable beyond two layers and the performance degrades sharply at five layers.
+Hence, following most prior works, we use a two-layer BGNN in all experiments.
+In contrast, our model remains stable and improves with depth.
+We uniformly use four layers as a trade-off between representation learning power and model complexity.